Trump Rejects Iran's Ceasefire Counter-Proposal as 'Totally Unacceptable', Markets Tank

 What this means for regional stability

 The simultaneous diplomatic maneuvering and military provocations create a contradictory picture where negotiations continue even as hostilities persist.
 Iran's insistence on addressing Lebanon alongside maritime security suggests Tehran wants broader regional concessions beyond just the Hormuz Strait reopening that Washington's proposal addressed.
 The weekend attacks serve as both leverage in negotiations and reminders of Iran's capacity to disrupt Gulf shipping, a key pressure point given global energy markets' sensitivity to Strait of Hormuz disruptions.
+With Trump now openly floating military options, the window for diplomacy appears to be closing fast.

 Key Points